kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_64.md

 ## NOA

+### Overview

+The behaviors of international development agencies in the context of green cities and green building neighborhoods (GBNs) are driven by their needs, opportunities, and capabilities.
+Their automatic needs/motivations, such as addressing global challenges and meeting basic needs, prompt them to prioritize the implementation of sustainable infrastructure and environmentally-friendly practices.
+Their reflective needs/motivations, including contributing to the Sustainable Development Goals (SDGs) and promoting good governance, further influence their behaviors to support inclusive decision-making processes and advocate for policy changes.
+The physical opportunities, such as funding and technical expertise, enable them to provide financial resources, knowledge sharing, and capacity building to implement green city projects effectively.
+The social opportunities, such as collaboration and policy advocacy, facilitate their engagement with various stakeholders to develop shared green building initiatives and promote sustainable urban planning.
+Moreover, their physical abilities, such as technical expertise and financial resources, enable them to provide guidance, invest in sustainable infrastructure, and mobilize resources.
+Their psychological abilities, including vision, advocacy, and knowledge sharing, influence their strategic thinking, policy advocacy, and capacity building efforts to accelerate the transition towards sustainable urban environments.
+Overall, their behaviors are shaped by the interplay of their needs, opportunities, and capabilities, driving their commitment to addressing global challenges, promoting resilience, and building sustainable and inclusive communities.

 ### Needs

-nIn the context of green cities and sustainable neighborhoods, international development agencies have both automatic and reflective needs or motivations.
+In the context of green cities and sustainable neighborhoods, international development agencies have both automatic and reflective needs or motivations.

 Automatic Needs/Motivations:
 1. Addressing Global Challenges: International development agencies are driven by the need to address global challenges related to poverty, inequality, and sustainable development.
 They recognize the importance of promoting environmentally-friendly practices and infrastructure to mitigate climate change and promote resource efficiency.